Former friend says Lori Vallow threatened to kill her

 “It caused Lori to sit up.
 Put her elbows on the table.
 She was just baffled.
 I’ve never seen that look from her until today,” McKelvey said.

-During a cross-examine, Vallow’s attorney accused Barratario of making the story up and questioned why she waited until now to share these details.
+During a cross-examination, Vallow’s attorney accused Barratario of making the story up and questioned why she waited until now to share these details.

 Vallow is also charged in connection to the death of Daybell’s previous wife, Tammy.
-Daybell is charged as well in these cases, but will be tried separately.
+Daybell is charged as well in the cases, but will be tried separately.

 Barratario, at the trial Wednesday, recalled a time at a hotel where Vallow talked about “knives and fire” to get zombies out of people.
 In addition, Barratario said, Vallow claimed Tylee, JJ and her estranged husband before Daybell, Charles Vallow, were all zombies.